Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - conservation priorities

-- ability of proponent to conduct the work
+- capacity of the proponent to conduct the work and complete reporting requirements by February 28 of the following year

 - grant program’s budget